flother/data-acq-viz/index.md

 ## Course assessment

-The course will be assessed via a question paper, a group presentation, and a written report.
+The course will be assessed via a [question paper] [qp], a group presentation, and a written report.
 The composition of your grade will be broken down into:

 Question paper (10%)